 - Duration at least six months from the onset of separation distress

 Having some or even all of these indicators doesn’t necessarily mean your grief is prolonged.
 What sets prolonged grief apart is the amount of time that passes from the time of the loss and the breakdown in functioning due to the intensity of the grieving.

 Prolonged grief requires the help of a trained grief counselor.
-Houston, TX Grief Counseling has experienced grief counselors who can help you work through your grief and to a place of healing.
+Thriveworks in Houston, TX can offer grief counseling, as we have experienced grief counselors who can help you work through your grief and to a place of healing.

-If you or a loved one is struggling to cope with your loss, call Houston, TX Grief Counseling today for your confidential appointment.
+If you or a loved one is struggling to cope with your loss, call Thriveworks Counseling in Houston, TX today for your confidential appointment.